sanitharao/twtsession/download_and_install_git_bash.md

 4. Click OK to dismiss this error message.

-5. Right click the `PKG` file, and select Òpen With -> Installer (default)' option.
+5. Right click the `PKG` file, and select `Open With -> Installer (default)' option.

-The error message appear again but now an addtional button `Open` is displayed.
+    The error message appears again but now an addtional `Open` button is displayed.

-6. Click 'Open` to open the Installation wizarad.
+6. Click `Open` to open the Installation wizarad.

 7. Complete the onscreen instructions in the Installation wizard to complete the git bash client installation.